MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **IsDebug** - Flag indicating if the Office build is a Debug build.
 Allows us to identify if issues are coming from Debug builds which may behave differently .

   - **IsInstalledOnExternalStorage** - Flag indicating if Office was installed on an external storage device.
-Let’s us determine if issues can be traced to an external storage location.
+Let's us determine if issues can be traced to an external storage location.

   - **IsOEMInstalled** - Flag indicating if Office was installed by an original equipment manufacturer (OEM).
-Let’s us determine if the application was installed by an OEM which can help us classify and identify issues.
+Let's us determine if the application was installed by an OEM which can help us classify and identify issues.

   - **PreviousVersion** - The version of Office that was previously installed on the machine.
 Allows us to roll back to a previous version if the current one has an issue.